sustainability

 Physical risk

-Chronic Average temperature rise Lower employee productivity due to worsening work environment Long term Major - Adding break rooms and installing spot air conditioner
+Chronic Average temperature rise - Lower employee productivity due to worsening work environment Long term Major - Adding break rooms and installing spot air conditioners

 - Formulating and continuous review of BCP at each supplier